wendyverdonk93/docs/content/faq/getting-started/test-orders-overview.md

 ### Fill your test account with test orders

-Contact us at <integration@multisafepay.com> and specify the amount of orders you would like to view.
+Email our Integration Team at <integration@multisafepay.com> and specify the amount of orders you would like to view.
 These will all be listed as __test orders__.
 At this moment we can provide you with the following sample payment methods:

 * iDEAL (All scenarios are possible)
 * Sofort (All scenarios are possible)